It is a proven fact that when we’re stressed, it affects our productivity. Read on to find eleven effective solutions.

 Self-motivation is the ability to keep yourself going and working towards your goals, even when things get tough.
 It is an important skill for anyone who wants to be successful in the workplace.

 There are many different self-motivation techniques that you can use, such as setting goals and deadlines, breaking down large tasks into smaller ones, rewarding yourself for your accomplishments, surrounding yourself with positive people, and taking breaks when you need them.

-If you find that you are struggling with self-motivation, there are a few things you can do, such as identifying what is causing you to lose motivation, developing a plan to address the problem, and seeking out resources to help you improve your self-motivation.
+If you find that you are struggling with self-motivation, there are a few things you can do, such as identity what is causing you to lose motivation, develop a plan to address the problem, and seek out resources to help you improve your self-motivation.
 With a little effort, you can learn to stay motivated and achieve your goals.